This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Preheat the oven to 450°F (232°C).
-Line two baking sheets with parchment paper.
-Combine the butter, milk, Dijon mustard, cayenne pepper, and water in a medium saucepan over medium-high heat.
-When the mixture comes to a boil, reduce the heat to medium-low and add in the flour.
-Cook, stirring constantly, until the mixture forms a ball and dries out slightly, about 2-3 minutes.
+• Preheat the oven to 450°F (232°C) and line two baking sheets with parchment paper.
+In a medium saucepan over medium-high heat, combine the butter, milk, Dijon mustard, cayenne pepper, and water.
+When the mixture comes to a boil, reduce the heat to medium-low and add the flour.
+Cook, stirring constantly, until the mixture forms a ball and dries out slightly, about 2–3 minutes.

-- Transfer the flour mixture to the bowl of a stand mixer and beat it with the paddle attachment for 1 minute.
-Beat in the eggs, one at a time, until fully incorporated into the dough before adding the next.
-When all the eggs are incorporated, stir in the cheese and scallions, mix well.
+• Transfer the flour mixture to the bowl of a stand mixer and beat it with the paddle attachment for 1 minute.
+Add the eggs one at a time, beating until fully incorporated before adding the next.
+Once all the eggs are incorporated, stir in the cheese and scallions, mixing well.

-- Drop the batter by a scant tablespoonful onto the baking sheets, leaving 1 inch between them.
+• Drop the batter by a scant tablespoonful onto the baking sheets, leaving 1 inch (2.5 cm) between them.
 Bake for 7 minutes.
-Reduce the oven temperature to 350°F and continue to bake until the gougères are golden brown, about 15 to 20 minutes.
+Then, reduce the oven temperature to 350°F (180°C) and continue baking until the gougères are golden brown, about 15 to 20 minutes.
 Immediately after removing from the oven, poke each puff once with a toothpick, sharp chopstick, or skewer to allow steam to escape.
 Serve immediately.

 Notes